Your best teacher is your last mistake.

 Since we’ve started talking about engineers here, it’s obvious that building a SaaS product requires a few experienced professionals (the number depends on how complicated the software is).
 Although startup CEOs are well-known for being the jack of all trades who do everything, hiring a team of experts is inevitable.

 Just a few months ago our team included a founder, an engineer, a marketing manager and a designer.
 Today the marketing team has grown to six people, we had another full-stack developer and also a graphic illustrator to join our Chanty team.

 Chanty team having a meeting in a coffee shop

 13. Make a room for a future team

 Having the first couple of meetings in a coffee shop is OK.
 Then it’s time to move into an office unless you’ve hired people to work for you remotely.
 The co-working space could be a rational idea.
 It’s less hustle and paperwork for you as a founder.
 If your teammates agree to bring their own laptops to work, it also saves your money tremendously.

 Our main office is in New York, but the R&D center is located in Kharkiv, Ukraine.
 Apart from Chanty, there is an outsourcing company our founder runs, so we were lucky to have a fully-equipped office already.

 15. Register your company properly

 Running a business means paying taxes, so you’ll have to register your company in order to operate officially.
 The company registration will be also required when setting up the Apple developer account or receiving a Wildcard SSL for your domain.
-Although, we’ve given a chance to several online registration services, we’ve finally decided on going with a lawyer.
+Having tried several online registration services, we’ve finally decided on going with a lawyer.
 Luckily, he made the overall registration process fairly easy.
-If you want to avoid wasting your time while registering your company, I’d highly recommend you to hire an experienced lawyer.
+If you want to avoid wasting time while registering your company, I’d highly recommend you to hire an experienced lawyer.